-Powerful Earthquake Roils Central Mexico, Leaving Dozens Of People Dead
+Powerful Earthquake Devastates Central Mexico, Leaving Dozens Dead

 The 1985 earthquake that officials were marking Tuesday left thousands dead and parts of Mexico City in ruins.
 Univision's Enrique Acevedo noted that a national earthquake drill was scheduled for 1 p.m. local time.

 "It's a law that all schools and public institutions have to do a safety drill on Sept.
 19," Greg Berger, a journalist and professor in Cuernavaca, in the state of Morelos, told NPR's Adhiti Bandlamudi.
-His 10-year-old son had already conducted a drill at school in the morning — "then it started shaking again, and my son told me that he thought it was another drill, but a high-tech drill.
+His 10-year-old son had already taken part in a drill at school in the morning — "then it started shaking again, and my son told me that he thought it was another drill, but a high-tech drill.
 He thought it was kind of cool, because he thought they were making the floors move."

 The quake was not so gentle with the rest of Cuernavaca.